seanelizabethcaron/usermanager/README.md

     host varchar(64),
     uniqname varchar(16),
     password varchar(32),
-    action varchar(8),
+    action varchar(1),
     ready boolean)
 ````

 The action column is intended to be one of either 'a' (add) or 'd' (disable).
-This is consistent with the command line options of smbpasswd.
+This is consistent with the command line options of smbpasswd for these respective actions.

 ### U-M API Directory Integration